gajjararyan/MLSA-workshop-1/Attendee_Feedback_&_Learnings.md

 1. **Name** :- AryanMAN 😅 <br>
    **Feedback & Learnings** :- Enjoyed Workshop and grab some learnings in Git, GitHub, and GitHub.dev with Aryan!
 More workshops please!
 Thanks for the "GitHub Explorer: Aryan's Workshop Wonderland!" 🚀 🙌

+1. **Name** :- Aum Patel 😅 <br>
+   **Feedback & Learnings** :-this is great experince thanks a lot . in this event i learing new , which i dont know.
+Enjoyed Workshop and grab some learnings in Git, GitHub, and GitHub.dev with Aryan!
+More workshops please!
+Thanks for the "GitHub Explorer: Aryan's Workshop Wonderland!" 🚀 🙌